tesseract-ocr/tessdoc/Compiling-–-GitInstallation.md

     sudo ldconfig
 ```

-On some systems autotools did not create m4 directory  automatically (you got error: "`configure: error: cannot find macro directory 'm4'`").
-In this case you must create m4 dicrectory by yourself before running `./configure`:
+On some systems, autotools may not create m4 directory automatically (you get the error "`configure: error: cannot find macro directory 'm4'`").
+In this case, you must create the _m4_ directory by yourself before running `./configure`:
 ```
 mkdir -p m4
 ```

-If you get error:
+If you get this error:
 ```
 make  all-recursive
 Making all in ccstruct